 Body recovered from wreckage of plane carrying footballer Emiliano Sala

-REUTERS: A body has been recovered from the wreckage of the plane that was carrying Argentina-born professional soccer player Emiliano Sala and pilot David Ibbotson, the Air Accidents Investigation Branch (AAIB) in Britain said late on Wednesday.
+LONDON: A body has been recovered from the wreckage of the plane that was carrying Argentina-born footballer Emiliano Sala and pilot David Ibbotson, the Air Accidents Investigation Branch (AAIB) in Britain said late on Wednesday (Feb 6).

 The agency did not disclose the identity of the body.